-To the fullest extent not prohibited by law, the Corporation: (i) shall indemnify any person who is made, or threatened to be made, a party to an action, suit or proceeding, whether civil, criminal, administrative, investigative, or otherwise (including an action, suit or proceeding by or in the right of the Corporation), by reason of the fact that the person is or was an officer or director of the Corporation, or is serving at the request of the Corporation as an officer or director of any affiliate of the Corporation, and (ii) may indemnify any person who is made, or threatened to be made, a party to an action, suit or proceeding, whether civil, criminal, administrative, investigative, or otherwise (including an action, suit or proceeding by or in the right of the Corporation), by reason of the fact that the person is or was an employee or agent of the Corporation, or a fiduciary (within the meaning of the Employee Retirement Income Security Act of 1974), with respect to any employee benefit plan of the Corporation, or serves or served at the request of the Corporation as a director, officer, employee or agent of, or as a fiduciary (as defined above) of an employee benefit plan of, another corporation, partnership, joint venture, trust or other enterprise.
+To the fullest extent not prohibited by law, the Corporation: (i) shall indemnify any person who is made, or threatened to be made, a party to an action, suit or proceeding, whether civil, criminal, administrative, investigative, or otherwise (including an action, suit or proceeding by or in the right of the Corporation), by reason of the fact that the person is or was an officer or director of the Corporation, or is serving at the request of the Corporation as an officer or director of any affiliate of the Corporation, and (ii) may indemnify any person who is made, or threatened to be made, a party to an action, suit or proceeding, whether civil, criminal, administrative, investigative, or otherwise (including an action, suit or proceeding by or in the right of the Corporation), by reason of the fact that the person is or was an employee or agent of the Corporation, or a fiduciary (within the meaning of the Employee Retirement Income Security Act of 1974), with respect to any employee benefit plan of the Corporation, or served at the request of the Corporation as a director, officer, employee or agent of, or as a fiduciary (as defined above) of an employee benefit plan of, another corporation, partnership, joint venture, trust or other enterprise.
 This Amended and Restated Certificate shall not be deemed exclusive of any other provision for the indemnification of directors, officers, employees, or agents that may be included in any statute, bylaw, agreement, resolution of stockholders or directors or otherwise, both as to action in any official capacity and action in any other capacity while holding office, or while an employee or agent of the Corporation.
 Neither any amendment nor repeal of this Article, nor the adoption of any provision of this Certificate of Incorporation inconsistent with this Article, shall eliminate or reduce the effect of this Article in respect of any matter occurring, or any cause of action, suit or claim accruing or arising or that, but for this Article, would accrue or arise, prior to such amendment, repeal or adoption of an inconsistent provision.

+A-2

-aforeme irectors of the Corporation resolved by written consent to adopt and approve the f Incorporation.
-Sections ficate of Incorporation is duly adopted in accordance with the provisions of w of the State of Delaware.
+Fourth.
+The stockholders and Board of Directors of the Corporation resolved by written consent to adopt and approve the aforementioned Amended and Restated Certificate of Incorporation.

+Fifth.
+This Amended and Restated Certificate of Incorporation is duly adopted in accordance with the provisions of Sections 242 and 245 of the General Corporation Law of the State of Delaware.

 Sixth.
+The capital of the Corporation shall not be reduced under or by reason of foregoing amendment.

+IN WITNESS WHEREOF, the Corporation has caused this Amended and Restated Certificate of Incorporation to be signed by its authorized officers effective as of the day of June, 2015.

+Chester Billingsley, Chief Executive Officer

+Robert Meyer, Secretary

-The capita l of the Corpo ration shall l not be reduced under or by reason of foregoing amendment. signed b tion has caused this Amended and Restated Certificate of Incorporation to be day of June, 2015.
-Chester Billingsley, Chief Executive Officer Robert Meyer, Secretary Incorpo perjury that they have read the foregoing Amended and Restated Certificate of at the statements therein are true.
-Execute ed at San Di ego, California a effective as of the day of June, 2015.
+The undersigned certify under penalty of perjury that they have read the foregoing Amended and Restated Certificate of Incorporation and know the contents thereof, and that the statements therein are true.

+Executed at San Diego, California effective as of the day of June, 2015.

 Chester Billingsley, Chief Executive Officer